2010 Asian Games: Sports

-Cricket was among the five début sports in the Games.
+Cricket was among the five debut sports in the Games.
 India, despite its historical record, decided not to send its cricket team to the Games.
 According to the Board of Control for Cricket in India, the decision was due to other international commitments.
 However, its main rivals, Pakistan and Sri Lanka, confirmed their participation.

-In ten-pin bowling, the Asian Bowling Federation decided to complete the Games behind closed doors, this resulted in protests from many delegates.
+In ten-pin bowling, the Asian Bowling Federation decided to hold matches without spectators, this resulted in protests from many delegates.

-On November 17, Yang Shu-chun of Chinese Taipei, was abruptly disqualified with 12 seconds left in the first round of the taekwondo competition, while leading her opponent 9–0.
+On November 17, Yang Shu-chun of Chinese Taipei was abruptly disqualified with 12 seconds left in the first round of the taekwondo competition, while leading her opponent 9–0.
 She was accused of having installed illegal sensors on the heel of her socks.
-The event quickly turned into an international incident, with officials, politicians and public opinion from Chinese Taipei, China and South Korea trading accusations of manipulation and fraud.
+The event quickly turned into an international incident, with officials, politicians and fans from Chinese Taipei, China and South Korea trading accusations of manipulation and fraud.

 About 1,400 random doping tests were carried out during the Games.
 Two athletes tested positive; judoka Shokir Muminov on November 19, 2010, and Greco-Roman wrestler Jakhongir Muminov on November 24, 2010, both from Uzbekistan, tested positive for methylhexanamine.
-On January 24, 2011, the OCA announced another two doping failures, Qatari's Ahmed Dheeb who tested positive for exogenous testosterone metabolites and Palestinian Awajna Abdalnasser who tested positive for 19-Norandrosterone.
+On January 24, 2011, the OCA announced another two doping failures, Qatari Ahmed Dheeb who tested positive for exogenous testosterone metabolites and Palestinian Awajna Abdalnasser who tested positive for 19-Norandrosterone.

 Languages

 In July 2010, the citizens of Guangzhou opposed the proposal suggested by the city committee of the Chinese People's Political Consultative Conference (CPPCC) to use Mandarin more in television news programs, rather than Guangzhou's main language, Cantonese.
 The debates eventually led to a series of public protests.

-In late October 2010, in order to protest the government over the language policy in Tibetan area, the Tibetan Youth Congress (TYC) used the games as a channel to voice their concern.
+In late October 2010, in order to protest over the government's language policy in Tibetan areas, the Tibetan Youth Congress (TYC) used the Games as a channel to voice their concerns.

 Environment

-Like the 2008 Olympic Games in Beijing, Guangzhou also attempted to raise the air quality of the city.
-The authority had pledged ￥600 million to fight the problem, and had ordered around 32 chemical plants to stop production by the end of 2009.
-A report shown on July 13, 2010, indicates that the air quality was rated at 95.07% in 2009, an increase of 12.01% since 2004; this improvement eventually cost authorities ￥24 billion.
-Subsequent action from organizers to curb pollution included decreasing the movement of vehicles up to 40 percent and banning barbecue stalls in 11 cities.
+Like the 2008 Olympic Games in Beijing, Guangzhou also attempted to improve the city's air quality.
+The authority pledged ¥600 million to fight the problem and ordered around 32 chemical plants to stop production by the end of 2009.
+A report from July 13, 2010, indicated that the air quality was rated at 95.07% in 2009, an increase of 12.01% since 2004; this improvement eventually cost authorities ¥24 billion.
+Subsequent action from organizers to curb pollution included decreasing the movement of vehicles up to 40% and banning barbecue stalls in 11 cities.

-Between 2005 and 2008 about 150 Guolang villagers survived by growing tomatoes, beans, and cabbages while fighting the government for fairer compensation after their homes were flattened for Asian games infrastructure.
+Between 2005 and 2008 about 150 Guolang villagers survived by growing tomatoes, beans, and cabbages while fighting the government for fairer compensation after their homes were flattened for Asian Games infrastructure.
 The Panyu government set aside a date to listen to petitioners' complaint on October 18, 2010.

-Prior to the opening of the games, Conghua reported 429 cases of Norovirus outbreak.
-The government officials stressed that the people recovered before November 12.
+Prior to the opening of the games, Conghua reported 429 cases of norovirus outbreak.
+The government officials stressed that the people affected recovered before November 12.